liuyuzhenn/pytorch_template/README.md

 ### Example

-An example could be found in the `example1` folder.
+An example could be found in the `demo` folder.

 This project is to train a model to fit the following function:
 $$x_1^2+e^{x_1+x_2}-2x_3$$

-Use `python example1/train.py` to run the demo.
+Use `python demo/train.py` to run the demo.

 ## BUGS